astropy/astroquery/docs/mast/mast.rst

 Argument values are one or more acceptable values for the criterion, except for fields with a float datatype where the argument should be in the form [minVal, maxVal].
-For non-float type criteria wildcards may be used (both * and % are considered wildcards), however only one wildcarded value can be processed per criterion.
+For non-float type criteria, wildcards (both * and %) may be used.
+However, only one wildcarded value can be processed per criterion.

 RA and Dec must be given in decimal degrees, and datetimes in MJD.